Take your fajitas to the next level by flavoring them with this easy-to-make, perfectly balanced fajita seasoning.

 - Onion Powder

 - Garlic Powder

-- Cayenne (optional)–Like things spicy?
+- Like things spicy?
 Increase the cayenne pepper.
-Or decrease or omit to cut back on the spice level.

-- Salt–Homemade Fajita Seasoning already has less sodium than store-bought blends.
-However, to significantly reduce the sodium even further you can completely omit the salt or cut in half to significantly reduce the sodium.
+- Reduced-Sodium/Salt-Free Fajita Seasoning: This Homemade Fajita Seasoning already has less sodium than store-bought blends.
+However, to significantly reduce the sodium even further you can completely omit the salt or cut it in half to significantly reduce the sodium.

-- Change up traditional tacos by using Fajita Seasoning in place of Taco Seasoning.
+- Change up traditional tacos by swapping out Taco Seasoning with fajita seasoning.

 Homemade Fajita Spice Blend

 - In a small bowl, combine the spices with salt and pepper.
 Mix until well combined and then transfer to an airtight container or spice jar.

 - Store in airtight container for up to 6 months in pantry or spice cabinet.
 Use as directed in any recipe that calls for fajita seasoning.